wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 We are requiring Composer Installers to allow WordPress plugins, themes, MU plugins, and dropins to be placed inside WP content folder instead of default vendor folder.

-By default Composer Installers tells Composer to place those WordPress-related packages in the `/wp-content` folder inside in the root folder.
+By default Composer Installers tells Composer to place those WordPress-related packages in the `/wp-content` folder inside the project root folder.

 However, that does not work for us: both because as described above we are customizing the content folder (placing it outside of WP core folder) and because we are also customizing WP core folder.